A MoM-to-be recently asked:

 – We found out ahead of time.
 We had a little boy already and the twins were our last.
 I had my heart set on one being a girl.
 I knew no matter the gender I would love them but if they were both boys I wanted to prepare myself.
 I’m also a planner by nature so I wanted to have gender-specific clothing, burp cloths, etc. Lastly, we were moving and I had a ton of totes filled with baby boy stuff.
 I didn’t want to move it if they were girls and we didn’t need it.
 If you’re torn weigh the pros and cons.
 No way is the wrong way. ∼ KE

 – We didn’t find out with our Singleton and decided not to with our twins either.
 It wasn’t hard to do neutral everything and they live in onesies for a while so clothes weren’t a big deal either.
 It was SO much fun being surprised.
 Adds so much to the excitement of the day!
 And people were so excited afterward that we got enough pink clothes to last us months!
-All we stocked up on prior were diapers, wipes and rock n plays! ∼ KGA
+All we stocked up on prior were diapers and wipes! ∼ KGA

 – We always said we would never find out gender…. then it was twins and I was freaking out/nervous about everything.
 I was sure I needed to know.
 But my hubby reminded me it really didn’t matter.
 So we decided not to find out and we were so happy we made that decision.
 It was so amazing finding out when they were born. ∼ KM